aharonium/opensiddur.org/posts/HTML/compilations/shabbat-siddur/humanist-prayers-by-tzemah-yoreh.html.md

 <body>
 Title: A Love Song for Shabbat, a Humanist supplement to the Kabbalat Shabbat Siddur by Dr. Tzemaḥ Yoreh<br />
 Primary contributor: tzemah.yoreh<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=7261">http://opensiddur.org/?p=7261</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=7261">http://opensiddur.org/?p=7261</a>
 <p />
 <hr />